ChristopherRabotin/bungiesearch/README.md

 	* Easy model integration: `MyModel.search.query("match", _all="something to search")`.
 	* Search aliases (search shortcuts with as many parameters as wanted): `Tweet.object.bungie_title_search("bungie")` or `Article.object.bungie_title_search("bungie")`, where `bungie_title_search` is uniquely defined.
 * Django signals
-	* Connect to post save and pre delete signals for the elasticsearch index to correctly reflect the database.
+	* Connect to post save and pre delete signals for the elasticsearch index to correctly reflect the database (almost) at all times.

 ## Feature examples
 See section "Full example" at the bottom of page to see the code needed to perform these following examples.